 Although Osborne is now found in the dugout instructing collegiate players as a coach, his playing days were spent behind the plate as a catcher.

 Osborne attended Providence Catholic High School in New Lenox, Illinois, about 40 miles outside of Chicago.
 His abilities allowed him to partake in the Top Tier Baseball Club, one of the most elite amateur baseball organizations in the United States.

-In 2005, Osborne’s collegiate baseball career began as a member of the Mesa Community College Thunderbirds.
+In 2005, Osbornes collegiate baseball career began as a member of the Mesa Community College Thunderbirds.
 At Mesa, Osborne participated in the 2005 and 2006 Junior College World Series and performed at a high level with a .347 batting average in the Arizona Community College Athletic Conference, which is a wood bat league.
 His Alma Mater MCC and former coach Tony Cirelli won the 2014 World Series this past season.
 Two-year Hound Drew LaComb was on that championship team.

 In 2007, Osborne transferred to Indiana State University to finish his collegiate career where he met assistant coach Ben Caple.
-As a scholar athlete, his grit was on full display, as he set a school record for being hit by a pitch 40 times as a batter.
+As a scholar athlete, his grit was on full display, as he set and still holds the school record for being hit by a pitch 40 times as a batter.
 The Sycamores recognized his leadership skills and went on to appoint Osborne as the team captain and recipient of the team leadership award.
 His former head coach Lindsay Meggs is now the head coach for the University of Washington in the PAC-12.